Official English translation of Nuremberg document NI-9912

 Remarks on the document

 It comes from the archives of the Nuremberg trials.
 It was registered by the Americans at a late date: August 21, 1947, in the “NI” category (Nuremberg, Industrialists).
-It was taken from the archives of the Degesch company and listed under four headings, among which that of “Atrocities” (sic).
+It was taken from the archives of the Degesch concern and listed under four headings, amongst which that of “Atrocities” (sic).
 I reproduce it below in near facsimile with a few slight corrections.

 The original, in the form of four large pages to be posted on walls, was a notice that must have been distributed in a great many copies; the specimen translated here was issued by the Prague Health Authority, doubtless in the midst of the war.
 The contents show that its purpose was to convey instructions for the use of Zyklon (prussic or hydrocyanic acid) to destroy vermin in buildings which could be either civil or military (apartment blocks, barracks, etc.).
 The document fittingly reminds us of a truth learnt from experience: of all deadly weapons, gas will probably long remain the most unwieldy; when it kills, it kills so well that it can be fatal to the killer who decides to use it.
 If it is quite easy to kill with prussic acid, it is also quite difficult to kill anyone nearby without running terrible risks oneself.